okta/okta-auth-js/README.md

 > :hourglass: async

 Resolves with the id token string retrieved from storage if it exists.
-Devs should prefer to consult the synchronous results emitted from subscribing to the [authStateManager.onAuthStateChange](#authstatemanageronauthstatechangehandler).
+Devs should prefer to consult the synchronous results emitted from subscribing to the [authStateManager.subscribe](#authstatemanagersubscribehandler).

 ### `getAccessToken()`

 > :hourglass: async

 Resolves with the access token string retrieved from storage if it exists.
-Devs should prefer to consult the synchronous results emitted from subscribing to the [authStateManager.onAuthStateChange](#authstatemanageronauthstatechangehandler).
+Devs should prefer to consult the synchronous results emitted from subscribing to the [authStateManager.subscribe](#authstatemanagersubscribehandler).

 ### `handleAuthentication()`